 Are Braces Effective on Adults?

 There’s a myth that braces are so effective on kids and adolescents because they are growing and that teeth on adults are more settled and difficult to move.
 However, this isn’t true.
-The remodeling process that happens during orthodontic care is just as effective for adults as it is for kids.
+The remodeling process that happens during adult orthodontics care is just as effective as it is for kids.

 What Is the Process of Getting Braces?